Being laid-off and getting fired is not the same. Unfortunately, both concepts are mostly used interchangeably and that’s just wrong.

 4. Invest In Self Development

 After being laid off, do not bury yourself in self-pity.
 I don’t mean to sound like everyone else but really it isn’t the end of the world, at least not yet.
+Take this time to reflect on where you can improve, mentally as well physically.
+You could check this Steel Supplements article to learn more about staying fit during this time.

 You may not see this tip as anything but it is a MAJOR step to take after being retrenched.
 The higher the quality the greater the value.